-Leaders in global agricultural trade to gather at Virginia Governor’s Conference on Agricultural Trade
+Global agricultural trade leaders to convene virtually for 13th annual Virginia Governor’s Conference on Agricultural Trade

-The Virginia Tech Department of Agricultural and Applied Economics in the College of Agriculture and Life Sciences will co-host the 12th annual Virginia Governor’s Conference on Agricultural Trade on March 10 at the Richmond Marriot Hotel.
+The Virginia Tech Department of Agricultural and Applied Economics in the College of Agriculture and Life Sciences will co-host the 13th annual Virginia Governor’s Conference on Agricultural Trade on March 30.
+Given the current health and safety guidelines, this year’s conference will be held virtually.

 The conference is just one way Virginia Tech partners with policymakers, producers, and industry leaders to enhance Virginia agriculture and forestry.
+This year, the College of Agriculture and Life Sciences together with the Global Agricultural Productivity Report are further supporting the conference as event gold sponsors.
 The university plays a major role in augmenting Virginia’s top industry – agriculture and forestry – by producing and disseminating relevant research at its Blacksburg campus and throughout the state at various Agricultural Research and Extension Centers and through Virginia Cooperative Extension.

-Virginia Tech’s Center for Agricultural Trade is sponsoring nearly 50 undergraduates from Virginia Tech, Virginia State University, and Southside Community College to attend the conference as a part of the college’s mission to provide experiential learning and global opportunities for students.
+Virginia Tech’s Center for Agricultural Trade is sponsoring undergraduate and graduate students from Virginia Tech, Virginia State University, and Southside Community College to virtually attend the conference as a part of the college’s mission to provide experiential learning and global opportunities for students.
 The conference provides students with an opportunity to learn from and network with leading industry and government representatives, preparing the next generation of Virginia agriculture and forestry leaders.